 When this tray came to our table, we were pleasantly surprised to find a perfectly cooked fish wrapped in paper.

-The fish was really soft and tender and tasted a lot like cod.
-The Sun Moon Lake tea was sprinkled on top which really complemented the flavors of the fish and juices.
+The fish was soft and tender and tasted a lot like cod.
+The Sun Moon Lake tea was sprinkled on top which complimented the flavors of the fish and juices.

 Special Aburi Wagyu Patty ($450)